AnderZerfall/K-lingua-website/README.md

 ### See DEMO here: [here](https://anderzerfall.github.io/K-lingua-website/src/index.html)

 Hello there, FUKURO is on the line!
-I'm honoured to introduce you to my recent commercial project - K-lingua website!
+I'm honoured to introduce you to my recent commercial project - The k-lingua website!

 Let's dive into more details.